PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 19:57:13
+Last updated: 2024-04-05 19:57:47
-Random Quote: I heard enough to know she saved your a-s. - Mike Ehrmantraut
+Random Quote: Ted: "Where does this girl live?"Robin: "We're talking about a woman who's gotten Barney to commit.
+I'm guessing Narnia." - Robin Scherbatsky